Overview

 Call 911 anytime you think you may need emergency care.
 For example, call if:

-- You have sudden, severe pain in your belly.
+- You have sudden, severe pain in your belly that does not go away.

 - You have chest pain, are short of breath, or cough up blood.